 People suffering from any form of social pressure might, in a bid to withdraw from the source of pressure, redraw from all social activities in general.
 Other times, even if they remain among the people because loneliness is not the absence of people but the absence of connection with those people, they will remain lonely.

 What can be more depressing than being subjected to what you so much hate and can’t do anything about?
 What can be so depressing than looking at the future and seeing the certainty of a distasteful life?
-This is exactly what social pressure does to its victim.
+This is exactly what social pressure does to its victims.
 It saps joy and excitement from their life.

 4. Lack of fulfillment